Follow us on FaceBook

 As a cyclist, we know we are vulnerable road users.
 If you see aggressive or unsafe drivers while riding, report them here at DRPS Road Watch.

 - The DRCC did a presentation at the Share The Road Bike Summit, on March 12th, 2017.
 See it here.
+See a great new Share The Road safety video here.

 - Did you hear, that Ajax is hosting a Gran Fondo on September 24th, See details here